3.4k

 It's Time to Bring Nix to Work

 You've learned enough Nix to make it work for you.
-You even use it for a few team projects, and everybody loves what it can do... but you're still not satisfied.
+Maybe even more than enough.
+Maybe you’ve convinced your team to use it for a few projects, and everybody loves what it can do... but you're still not satisfied.
 You believe it could change the way your company does everything.

 But not everyone on your team knows Nix.
 Sound familiar?

 If you look through our Nix in the Wild stories, you will find that Nix champions within organizations often report that they exist in a silo.
-They are among a small number of people who know Nix, and they are responsible for all of it at their organization.
-The other technologists in their organization come to them when they encounter most Nix scenarios.
+They are among a small number of people who know Nix, which makes them responsible for everything Nix.
+So when technologists from across the org come to them with Nix-related questions, they cannot say “RTFM” and expect them to figure it out on their own.

-People are not often willing to learn Nix…even if it would make them more productive.
+Unfortunately people are often not willing or able to learn Nix…even if it would make them vastly more productive.

 There are a few reasons for this, but mostly it's because they're too busy to commit the time.
 They have jobs, too, and few of those jobs give them the push or the excuse to learn Nix.
-It's just too much cognitive load for their working context - ultimately, there are far more of us who write and use software than build and package it.
-Nix solves problems that affect us all but don't always attract everybody's attention.
+Not to mention they have lives and responsibilities outside of work!
+So learning Nix is just too much cognitive load for their working context—because, ultimately, there are far more of us who write and use software than build and package it.

 Even the most intrepid user might think twice about digging into Nix after scanning its massive surface area.